AP VoteCast: GOP voters in Georgia back Trump’s false claims

 About three-quarters of voters who backed Republican candidates in Georgia's Senate runoffs say President-elect Joe Biden was not legitimately elected in November, according to AP VoteCast, a survey of voters in Tuesday's high-stakes Senate contests.

-Despite the courts, state officials and the Justice Department finding no evidence of widespread voter fraud, roughly 9 in 10 of the Republicans' backers said they lacked confidence that votes in November's presidential contest were accurately counted.
-Half say they have no confidence at all in the vote count.
-That's roughly five times as many voters in November who said they had no confidence that votes would be counted accurately.
+Despite the courts, state officials and the Justice Department finding no evidence of widespread voter fraud, roughly 9 in 10 of the Republicans' backers said they lacked high confidence that votes in November's presidential contest were accurately counted.
+Half said they have no confidence at all in the vote count.
+That's roughly five times as many Republicans who said in November they had no confidence that votes would be counted accurately.

 While about 8 in 10 Republican voters approve of how Trump has handled the results of the election, Democratic voters almost universally disapprove.
 Most Democrats are very confident that votes were counted accurately.

 If both Democrats Jon Ossoff and Raphael Warnock win in Georgia, their party would hold half of the 100 Senate seats, with Vice President-Elect Kamala Harris as the tiebreaker.
-But if either Republican Sen. Kelly Loeffler or David Perdue triumph, the GOP would have a slim Senate majority to challenge Biden and the Democrats running the House of Representatives.
+But if their respective opponents, David Perdue and Sen. Kelly Loeffler, triumph, the GOP would have a slim Senate majority to challenge Biden and the Democrats running the House of Representatives.

 About 6 in 10 Georgia voters said that control of the Senate was the single most important factor in their choice.
 However, Republican backers were more likely to prioritize holding a Senate majority than Democratic supporters.